 McNair tuition scholarships are for students who have completed a McNair Undergraduate Scholars program at a US university.
 Past McNair Undergraduate Scholars are eligible for a tuition scholarship (for up to 15 hours each semester) if they are unable to find other funding (e.g. assistantships or fellowships) at The University of Alabama.
 Please contact Andrew Goodliffe for more information.

-Requests for awards should be initiated by the student’s faculty adviser and endorsed and submitted electronically by the department chair to the Graduate School.
-The request must include a budget, information about cost sharing, and, if travel is involved, a confirmation that the student will be personally presenting his or her own work.
+Requests for awards must be initiated by the student, endorsed by the faculty advisor and department chair, and submitted to the Graduate School.
+The request must include a budget, information about departmental cost sharing, and, if travel is involved, a confirmation that the student will be personally presenting their own work.

 Please contact Ms. Catherine Doughty-Walker in the Graduate School, at cedoughty@ua.edu, or Dean Susan Carvalho at scarvalho@ua.edu, if you need further information.